quadram-institute-bioscience/tatajuba/README.md

 ## Model
-At the lowest level (C `struct`), the homopolymeric tracts are stored as the two flanking k-mers (called "context" here) and the base comprising the homopolymer in th middle, as seen  in the figure below.
+At the lowest level (C `struct`), the homopolymeric tracts are stored as the two flanking k-mers (called "context" here) and the base comprising the homopolymer in the middle, as seen in the figure below.

 <img src="recipe/200322_001.png" height="160" alt="context_struct" align="middle">

 We define the canonical form based on the homopolymer &mdash; in the figure above the same flanking regions `CCG` and `GAT` are stored as a completely different context b/c they flank a distinct homopolymer base.
-The three contextualised tracts above are displayed by tatajubá as
+The three contextualised tracts above are stored internally by tatajubá as
 ```
-CCG-A-GAT
-ATC-A-CCG
-CCG-C-GAT
+CCG.A.GAT
+ATC.A.CCG
+CCG.C.GAT
 ```
-due to the canon, we always observe the side of the homopolymers with `A` or with `C`.
+due to the canon, we always store the strand of the homopolymers with `A` or with `C`.
+(They are shown to the user, however, in the same strand as in their reference fasta/GFF file)

 Scanning through the fastq files, we now can, for each sample, generate the histograms of contextualised homopolymeric tract lengths as depicted in the figure below.